esacteksab/gh-tp/README.md

 #### Disclaimer

-> [!NOTE]
-> This is a personal project that was born out of need and want to automate the repetitive task out of my life. `tp` is in no way affiliated with or associated with Terraform, HashiCorp, OpenTofu or any entities official or unofficial.
+> This is a personal project that was born out of need and want to automate the repetitive task out of my life. `tp` is in no way affiliated with or associated with Terraform, HashiCorp, IBM, OpenTofu or any entities official or unofficial.
 The views expressed here are my own and don't reflect any past, current or future employer.

 [^1]: https://opentofu.org/docs/cli/commands/plan/#other-options <!-- markdownlint-disable-line MD034 -->